elmpp/org-repo-bac/README.md

   - [ ] people graph with heat view
   - [ ] people graph with heat view
   - [ ] PR duration.
 Compared to sprint length perhaps
+  - [ ] detect frameworks across the projects and show the spread of technologies.
+Highlight different versions etc

+*Tests*
+- [ ] Local Repos for monorepo creation
+  - [ ] Should be able to leverage moon again for scaffolding repo content
+- [ ] Need to experiment with which package manager to be used for the inner monorepo

+### User Feedback
+ - [ ] Need to solicit feedback on what plugins would be useful to a company
+   - [ ] Either more business-oriented feedback (see Risks#1) or more god-mode stuff

+### Risks
+ 1. Jira kinda [owns this space already](https://tinyurl.com/2maj9agc).
+Need to lean into the monorepo tooling perhaps moreso